jupl/astraea/README.md

 ```

 React components are grouped in a directory.
-- `template.jsx` defines the React component without any knowledge of Redux specifics or other things like React DnD. (sometimes referred as *dumb* component)
+- `template.tsx` defines the React component without any knowledge of Redux specifics or other things like React DnD. (sometimes referred as *dumb* component)
-- `index.js` is the entry point of the component when used by others.
+- `index.ts` is the entry point of the component when used by others.
   - If template does not require data/action bindings then it can just pass through the template. (see `src/app/components/root/index.ts`)
   - If template requires data/action bindings then it is done here.  (sometimes refereed as *smart* component)